-However, the biggest change was not with the layout of this site, but with what's powering this site.
+The biggest change was not with the layout of this site, but with what's powering this site.
 Previously, I used Pelican, a Python-based static blog generator, to build my site, and then upload the changes to my webhost.
 Pelican worked by taking a directory of markdown files and transforming them into HTML markup, and then slipping that into a bare/basic page template I made.
-This worked well, outside of remembering the commands to get Pelican to regenerate the the site every few, sparing months I had something to write/post about.
-But it was always a little bit of a pain.
-Launching Terminal.app. $ cd'ing to the right directory.
+This worked well, outside of remembering the commands to get Pelican to regenerate the site every few, sparing months I had something to write/post about.
+But it was always a bit of a pain.
+Launching Terminal.app. $ cd''ing to the right directory.
 Activating the virtual environment...

 The downside is... well, security and keeping everything updated.
 And the mess of dealing with a RDBMS on the server, keeping that secure and updated.
 I was baseline-tepid about the prospects of that.

 A few weeks ago, I discovered the concept of the flat-file CMS while browsing around developer/tech sites.
 People posted about three strong flat-file CMS contenders.